 Find out more about working for the Adult Services Directorate:

-Adult Social Care has a clear pathway: from first contact and assessment, to budget allocation, support planning and, finally, service provision and review.
+Adult social care in Manchester is rapidly changing in an exciting way.
+We are integrating with our partners at the MLCO and MHCC.
+This has brought community health and adult social care together as one team for the first time.
+Our aim is to improve outcomes by working together.
+Adult Social Care has a clear pathway.
+From first contact and assessment, to budget allocation, support planning and, finally, service provision and review.
 However, there remains much duplication in our work.
-We know that vulnerable adults, including those with a learning or physical disability, are often high users of hospital or primary/community services.
+We know that vulnerable adults, including those with a learning or physical disability, are often high users of hospital and primary services.
 We often work in silos, and the people we support have to tell their story more than once.
-Integration will change that: 12 new neighbourhood teams will see health and social care, GPs, mental-health services and other professionals working together, reducing duplication and providing better care and support.
+Integration will change that.
+12 neighbourhood teams will see GPs, mental-health services, social care and other professionals working together.
+This will reduce duplication and provide better care and support.
 This will improve outcomes for people to stay well, stay independent and live fulfilling lives.

-We have a range of adult social care professionals who offer their skills, knowledge and experience to assess and support adults in Manchester.
-Social workers are responsible for a range of complex, formal, statutory assessments and interventions.
-They are bound by professional registration, and have ongoing training to ensure skills development.
+We have a range of adult social care professionals who offer their experience to support adults in Manchester.
+Social workers are responsible for a range of complex, statutory assessments and interventions.
+They are bound by professional registration and have ongoing training to ensure skills development.
 We’ve recently strengthened our social work roles, and ongoing recruitment is increasing our capacity.

 I hope this provides a quick overview of the work we do, and it would be fantastic if you want to be part of our exciting ongoing journey and come on board!

 Take a look at our current job vacancies.